How To Sort Array In JavaScript

 Sorting is a very common task when you are working with arrays.
 You will use sorting, for example, if you want to display data in alphabetical order.

-JavaScript Array object has a built-in method sort() for sorting array elements alphabetical order.
+JavaScript Array object has a built-in method sort() for sorting array elements in alphabetical order.
 The following example shows how it works:

 let fruits = ["Banana", "Orange", "Apple", "Papaya", "Mango"];